Enlighten Thy Daughter (1917 film): Reception

 The New York Times was critical of the film, calling it an "inept and melodramatic variant of the theme of the danger that lurks in the failure to apprise the young of dangers by which they are beset."
 Other reviews were not as unkind, however, calling it a "remarkable drama, tense and thrilling," and agreeing with the movie's advertising claim to be "the most tremendous moral force the screen has ever known."

 The movie was a box office success, and has been described as director Abramson's biggest hit.

 A remake of the same title was released in 1934 (the only Abramson film ever remade).

+Censorship

+Before Enlighten Thy Daughter could be exhibited in Kansas, the Kansas State Board of Review required the elimination of all scenes where women are smoking, all drinking scenes, the dream of the surveyor's wife, and the shortening of a banquet to two views.